 The U.Va.
 Department of Computer Science is a nationally recognized leader in computer science research and education.
-Our department includes 28 faculty members, 80 graduate students and 680 undergraduates.
+Our department includes 40 + faculty members, 120 graduate students and over 1,000 undergraduates.
 Faculty are active in fundamental computer science and engineering research and are engaged in interdisciplinary initiatives with scientists, humanists, engineers in other disciplines and medical personnel.

 Our graduate students transition from students to collaborators through participation in world-class research projects.
 Our undergraduates are involved in research and are enriched by an integrated and challenging curriculum.

 Co-Sponsors: Department of Computer Science, Data Science Institute, Department of Economics

 Deep Motif: Visualizing and Understanding Genomic Sequences Using Deep Neural Networks